code-challenger/MongoDB-for-mean-stack/commit.md

-update shell error message for ADL on 8/9/2016
+fix ValidateStateTest for resumable index builds on 12/2/2016